 - The sphenoid sinuses: are the smallest, with a width of about 1.3 cm.
 The bones behind your nose are where it is.

 What Causes Tooth Pain From The Sinuses?

 Tooth pain caused by sinus pressure can be very uncomfortable and make everyday activities difficult.
-This pain happens when the sinuses get inflamed and put extra pressure on the nerves in the upper teeth.
+This pain happens when the sinus cavities get inflamed and put extra pressure on the nerves in the upper rear teeth.

 The sinuses are a pair of hollow cavities in the skull that drain into the nose.
 Sinusitis is an inflammation of the tissues lining the sinuses, which can be rather painful.